Matthewli623/Note/K-Means Note.md

 # K-Means Note

-For unlabeled classification by inputting (k)
+For unlabeled classification by inputting (k)1

 ## Steps